cern-eos/eos/doc/configuration/transfer.rst

    --rate          : limit the cp rate to <rate>
    --streams       : use <#> parallel streams
    --checksum      : output the checksums
-   -a              : append to the target, don\'t truncate -n              : hide progress bar
+   -a              : append to the target, don't truncate -n              : hide progress bar
    -S              : print summary
    -s --silent     : no output just return code